elasticio/dictionary-component/README.md

 ## Known Limitations
 - the CSV has a max size of 5kB
 - the CSV must be able to be parsed as a rectangle
-- the CSV must not contain any duplicates in column values